 McBurney Disability Resource Center Responsibilities

-- Assist you and UW Study Abroad in evaluating the accessibility of the program.
+- Assist you and your UW-Madison study abroad office in evaluating the accessibility of the program.

-- Determine appropriate accommodations for the selected programs in consultation with you, UW Study Abroad, faculty, and the host institution.
+- Determine appropriate accommodations for the selected programs in consultation with you, your UW-Madison study abroad office, faculty, and the host institution.

 - Coordinate and fund reasonable accommodations needed to create an accessible study abroad experience.
 This includes sign language interpreters, captioning, conversion of print to audio or Braille, and class note takers.